cnlohr/esp82xx/README.md

 After that, the github web-interface will allow you to make a release out of the new tag and include the binary file.
 To make the zip file invoke `make projectname-version-binaries.tgz` (Tab-autocomplete is your friend).

-### To do
+## ToDo

- - Include libraries for usb, ws2812s and ethernet
+ - Include libraries for usb, ws2812s and ethernet as soon as they are stable